0xANDREW/content-aggregator/README.md

 1. Edit `drupal.env.sample` in the source tree to match your instance's parameters
 2. Save as `drupal.env`
 3. Execute `run.sh` from the project root
+    * If the internal scraper database should be cleared, either delete `db/resakss.sqlite` or run the scraper manually for the first time: `./run.sh --kill-db`
+    * For `cron`, run it like this: `cd <scraper dir> && ./run.sh`

 ### Command-line Options (to `run.sh`)
 * `--no-scrape`: skip content scraping